syncfusion-content/xamarin-docs/Xamarin/SfDiagram/Mindmap.md

 ![](Mindmap_images/Mindmap_img3.jpeg)

 ## Repeat mode
-When style collection ends, still next level/ branch can have styles.
-To be cyclic, enable repeat mode.
-Else to continue with last style disable it.
+When style collection ends, the next level or branch can have styles.
+To be cyclic, enable repeat mode or disable it to continue with last style.